Skip to content

 CAM Cap Calculator: Check If Your Landlord Breached the Limit

 A CAM cap (also called a controllable expense cap) is a lease provision that limits how much a tenant's share of certain operating expenses can increase from one year to the next.
-Tango Analytics (2023) found material errors in 40% of commercial CAM reconciliations reviewed, and CAM cap violations are among the most financially significant categories of errors because they compound across every year of the lease.
-When the landlord applies the wrong cap formula, cumulative overcharges can reach tens of thousands of dollars over a multi-year lease term.

 The most common CAM cap violation does not involve the landlord ignoring the cap entirely.
 It involves the landlord applying compounded math (exponential growth) when the lease requires cumulative math (arithmetic growth).
 Over a 10-year lease, this difference produces a cap ceiling that is 15% to 30% higher than the lease actually allows.
+Most tenants never catch it.

 Key Takeaways

-- CAM caps apply only to controllable expenses.
+• CAM caps apply only to controllable expenses.
 Property taxes, insurance, and utilities are typically excluded from the cap.

-- A cumulative cap applies an arithmetic increase from the original base year amount.
+• A cumulative cap applies an arithmetic increase from the original base year amount.
 A compounded cap applies an annual percentage increase to the prior year's cap amount.

-- In Year 10 of a 10-year lease (with Year 1 as the base year, so 9 years of increases), on a $100,000 base at 5%: cumulative ceiling = $145,000; compounded ceiling = $155,133.
+• In Year 10 of a 10-year lease (with Year 1 as the base year, so 9 years of increases), on a $100,000 base at 5%: cumulative ceiling = $145,000; compounded ceiling = $155,133.
 The difference is $10,133 per tenant in that year alone.

-- The lease language governs: "5% per year" without further specification is typically interpreted as cumulative, but courts have disagreed.
+• The lease language governs: "5% per year" without further specification is typically interpreted as cumulative, but courts have disagreed.

-- Use the CamAudit CAM Cap Calculator to enter your base year, cap rate, and cap type and see the annual maximum for each lease year.
+• Use the CAMAudit CAM Cap Calculator to enter your base year, cap rate, and cap type and see the annual maximum for each lease year.

 What Expenses Are Subject to a CAM Cap?